neo-project/docs/en-us/white-paper.md

 ### System assets and fees

 There are two built-in system assets: AntShares and AntCoins.
-AntShares represent the ownership of the blockchain, which is used for electoral accounting, to obtain AntCoins dividend, etc. AntCoins represents the right to use the blockchain, and used to pay fees of various systems on the chain.
+AntShares represent the ownership of the blockchain, which is used for electoral accounting, to obtain AntCoins dividends, etc. AntCoins represents the right to use the blockchain, and are used to pay fees of various systems on the chain.

 #### System cost